jchristn/HnswLite/README.md

 - `Ef` (search parameter): Size of the candidate list during search (default: 50-200).
 This controls how many paths the algorithm explores when searching.
 Higher values find better results but take more time.
 Set this based on your speed/quality needs.

 2. **For Large Datasets**:
-- Consider implementing a custom disk-based storage backend
+- Leverage the Sqlite implementation or build your own disk-based storage backend
 - Use batch operations for initial index building
 - Monitor memory usage closely

 3. **For High-Dimensional Data**:
 - Consider dimensionality reduction before indexing
 - Use cosine distance for normalized embeddings

-### Limitations

-- All vectors must fit in memory (for default RAM storage)
-- No GPU acceleration
-- No built-in filtering or metadata storage
-- Approximate search only (may miss some nearest neighbors)

 ## Bugs, Feedback, or Enhancement Requests